 Instead of continuing to guess, try different supports, or hope things improve over time..

-you have a clear understanding of what is happening and how to address it.
+you will have a clear understanding of what is happening and how to address it.

 A bright living room corner with sunlight streaming through white horizontal blinds creating striped shadows on the wall and artwork.
 There is a white armchair decorated with a yellow velvet pillow and a white textured throw, next to a black side table with stacked books and a white potted succulent plant.
 In the background, a wooden dresser with a yellow plant in a gray textured planter and a tall white vase is placed on a window sill.